Laboratory-for-Safe-and-Secure-Systems/kritis3m_pki/README.md

 This repository contains the code for the Public Key Infrastructure (PKI) for the KRITIS³M research project.

-**Disclaimer:** It is highly recommended to consume this repository indirectly via the [KRITIS³M Workspace repository](https://github.com/Laboratory-for-Safe-and-Secure-Systems/kritis3m_workspace).
+**Disclaimer:** It is recommended to consume this repository indirectly via the [KRITIS³M Workspace repository](https://github.com/Laboratory-for-Safe-and-Secure-Systems/kritis3m_workspace).

-The code is split into two C libraries containing the actual PKI functionality and into CLI tooling for direct usage from the command line.
+The code is split into three C libraries containing the actual PKI functionality and into CLI tooling for direct usage from the command line.
 The libraries can also be used from within other projects, for example the [KRITIS³M EST code](https://github.com/Laboratory-for-Safe-and-Secure-Systems/est).

 ## Building